GitHubDragonFly/GitHubDragonFly.github.io/viewers/LICENSES/README.md

  - FBXLoader.js file includes modification for both local and URL loading of texture files in FBX viewer
  - PLYLoader.js file includes both "vertex_index" and "vertex_indices"
  - LASZLoader.js file is using loaders.gl library and was created with assistance from Microsoft Copilot and Google Gemini
+ - EPT and COPC loaders were created with assistance from Microsoft Copilot and Google Gemini:
+   - EPT loader is internally using fzstd library and custom LASZ Loader
+   - COPC loader is internally using copc.js and laz-perf libraries
  - GCodeLoader.js file is a modified version from: https://github.com/emplast/Threejs-GcodeLoaderNGCfile
  - ColladaLoader.js file includes modification to support THREE.Points
  - ColladaExporter.js file includes modifications for exporting TGA textures as well as supporting THREE.Points